 Central feature windows, often placed over an entrance, were arranged in pairs and occasionally as triple sets.
 Elaborate public buildings (such as the Renwick Museum) had windows flanked by columns, or pilasters.
 Wood clapboard homes were designed with elaborate window hoods supported by brackets, multiple layers of wood trim, often with incised patterns.
 Whimsical eyebrow shapes placed over windows, doors and dormer windows were common.
 Brick homes tended to be simpler than wood because of the expense associated with elaborate brick and stone work.
 Bay windows were often used as an architectural feature on a faccade that accommodated an abundance of ornamentation.

-There is never a doubt as to where the entrance is located on a Second Empire home.
+There is never a doubt as to where the entrance is located on a mansard style home.
 A central projecting pavilion often highlights the entrance in the form of a porch or elaborate canopy with some form of protection from weather.
 Entrances are typically elevated above the grade by several steps and doors are typically double or an extra wide single door.

 Learn more architecture terms and find out more details about home construction design.